ahs-cs-61a/lab03/README.md

-# lab03

-this assignment will be on recursion and tree recursion
+# lab03: Recursion, Tree Recursion

-this assignment merges problems from disc03, lab03, and hw03 into one; refer to these links for problem descriptions and requirements:
+This assignment merges problems from disc03, lab03, and hw03 into one; refer to these links for problem descriptions and requirements:

 - disc03: https://inst.eecs.berkeley.edu/~cs61a/su22/disc/disc03/
 - lab03: https://inst.eecs.berkeley.edu/~cs61a/su22/lab/lab03/